 Step 2: Choose your Study Center.
 Use the garnet tabs below to explore each location, its course offerings, program fee & financial aid details, visa information, and program dates & important documents.
 Also, check out “Which Study Center is right for me?"

-Contact our dedicated Freshmen Programs Team via email (IP-FirstYear@fsu.edu) or phone (850) 644-3272, with any questions or for assistance choosing a location.
+Contact our dedicated First Year Programs Team via email (IP-FirstYear@fsu.edu) or phone (850) 644-3272, with any questions or for assistance choosing a location.
+If you would like to schedule an in-person or virtual meeting with a First Year Programs representative, please click here to book an appointment.

 Pursuant to Italian legal requirements, students interested in studying at FSU Florence must be at least 18 years of age by the start of the program.